 - Day 4: Private transport from Ollantaytambo train station to your hotel in Cusco.

-From Aguas Calientes to Ollantaytambo
+Train Ticket from Aguas Calientes to Ollantaytambo (Day 4)

 Permits & Entrance Tickets

-Permits for Inca Trail
+Permits and ticket for Inca Trail

 As soon as we receive your complete information and the deposit that secures your reservation, we’ll buy all the necessary permits (subject to availability).
 These permits are issued for a specific date and will be in your name.
 They cannot be changed under any circumstances.
 Change of passport number is only allowed for renewal reasons.
-In that case you must bring both your old and new passport.
+In that case, you must bring both your old and new passport.

-Entrance ticket to Machu Picchu Archeological Site.
+Entrance Ticket to Machu Picchu Archaeological Site

 What Is Not Included?